ncheymol/PowerShell/W10/README.md

   Remove-CloudAccounts.ps1 : Remove registered accounts from Windows

-  2Pint BranchCache Monitor : Monitor Bits downloads with the free tools from 2Pint
+  2Pint BranchCache Monitor : Monitor Bits downloads and BranchCache performance with the free tools from 2Pint